MarcMechi98/tasty-basket-2/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Login info for making payments through Paypal
-Please use the following login credentials to simulate order payment through paypal.
+Please use the following login credentials to simulate order payment through Paypal.

 - Login email: sb-7p6yv29176224@personal.example.com
 - Password: FG5sc$Fe